miftahDB/miftahdb/README.md

 Retrieves keys matching a pattern.

-- `pattern`: SQL LIKE pattern to match keys.
+- `pattern`: Optional SQL LIKE pattern to match keys.
 Defaults to "%" which matches all keys.
 - Returns: An array of matching keys.

 ```javascript